brtacks/brtacks.github.io/README.md

 # brass-tacks.github.io

-*The Brass Tacks* is an online magazine that explores debated ideas with visual, data-driven essays.
+*The Brass Tacks* is an online magazine that explores ideas with visual essays; founded and operated by Jason Kao.

 ## Style